Poetry Out Loud (POL)

 The words of great poets literally come to life in Poetry Out Loud (POL), a literary arts program created by the National Endowment for the Arts (NEA) and the Poetry Foundation.
 Through MSAC support, students across Maryland are enriched by this national arts education program that encourages the mastery of great poetry through memorization, performance, and competition.

-The Poetry Out Loud (POL) Maryland State Finals was held March 2, 2019 in the Joseph and Rebecca Meyerhoff Auditorium at the Baltimore Museum of Art.
-This year’s Maryland State Champion is Grace Knor, a junior at Tuscarora High School in Frederick County.
-She was among 9 finalists that were selected from more than 7,500 Maryland students in 14 counties that competed in the statewide POL competitions.
-This poetry recitation contest is co-sponsored by the National Endowment for the Arts (NEA) and The Poetry Foundation, and administered by U.S. state arts agencies across the country.
-Total Maryland student participation has reached 125,000 since its inception over 14 years ago.
-The Maryland Poetry Out Loud competition is produced by the Maryland State Arts Council.
+Randolph Smith, an 11th grader at Concordia Preparatory High School in Baltimore County, was selected as the Poetry Out Loud (POL) Maryland State champion on March 7th during state finals at Baltimore Center Stage.
+He was among nine finalists that were selected from more than 24 Maryland students in nine counties that competed in the statewide competition.
+The POL poetry recitation contest is co-sponsored by the National Endowment for the Arts (NEA) and The Poetry Foundation, and administered by U.S. state arts agencies and regional arts organizations across the country.
+The Maryland POL competition is produced by the Maryland State Arts Council (MSAC).

-Participation in POL offers students the opportunity to learn about their literary heritage, build self-confidence and improve their public speaking skills.
+Participation in POL offers students the opportunity to learn about their literary heritage, build self-confidence, and improve their public speaking skills.
 The process begins in the fall when participating students select three eligible poems from the POL website, analyze and memorize them, and present the poems at their school competitions.
-In February each school winner moves on to regionals and, in March, at the State Finals competition, the participants are evaluated on physical presence, voice and articulation, dramatic appropriateness, evidence of understanding, and overall performance.
+In January and February, each school winner moves on to regionals and, in March, at the State Finals competition, the participants are evaluated on physical presence, voice and articulation, dramatic appropriateness, evidence of understanding, and overall performance.